Creativity - AVAILABLE VIRTUALLY OR IN-PERSON.

 • Reflect on our own strengths and weaknesses during the creative process

 What characterises mastery of this skill?

-Creative employees are able to come up with ideas of how to combine existing elements in order to solve a work-related problem or question.
-They usually have an open mindset and even a preference for trying out something new rather than something that they already know.
-They feel comfortable with iterative processes which include a risk of failure and lots of drafts.
-They are able to detach their self-esteem from their ideas which enables them to discuss and further develop them openly with others.
-At the same time, they are able to easily let go of ideas that turn out not to be practical.
+Creative employees are able to consider things from different viewpoints and challenge fixed assumptions in order to solve a work-related problem.
+They usually have an open mindset and feel comfortable with iterative processes which include a risk of failure.
+They are able to detach their self-esteem from their ideas and let go of impractical suggestions.

 What characterises a lack of this skill?

 Employees with a lack of creativity often find it difficult to try something new and prefer familiar methods.
 They might hold themselves back by criticising their own ideas or cutting down other people’s.
 Additionally, they might rely too much on others to help solve problems.

 ‘You can’t use up creativity.
 The more you use, the more you have.’ — Maya Angelou